-Pavey, K.D., Barnes, L.M., Hanlon, G.W., Olliff, C.J., Ali, Z. and Paul, F. (2001) A rapid, non-destructive method for the determination of Staphylococcus epidermidis adhesion to surfaces using quartz crystal resonant sensor technology Letters in applied microbiology, 33 (5). pp. 344-348.
+Pavey, K.D., Barnes, Lara-Marie, Hanlon, Geoff, Olliff, C.J., Ali, Z. and Paul, F. (2001) A rapid, non-destructive method for the determination of Staphylococcus epidermidis adhesion to surfaces using quartz crystal resonant sensor technology Letters in Applied Microbiology, 33 (5). pp. 344-348.
 ISSN 1365-2673Full text not available from this repository.

 Aims: To investigate the use of quartz crystal resonant sensor (QCRS) technology to determine the adhesion of Staphylococcus epidermidis to fibronectin-coated surfaces.
 Methods and Results: QCRS sensors (14 MHz) with 4 mm gold electrodes were coated with fibronectin and exposed for 15 min to suspensions of Staph. epidermidis ranging in concentration from 1 × 102 to 1 × 106 cfu ml-1.
 Changes in resonant frequency were recorded and showed a linear relationship with the logarithm of cell concentration over the range tested.
 Conclusions: QCRS technology was shown to be a rapid, sensitive and non-destructive method for measuring the adhesion of bacteria to surfaces.
 Significance and Impact of the Study: This report demonstrates that QCRS technology has the potential to be used for a range of applications requiring measurement of bacteria on surfaces.
 In particular, it may be used for the real-time monitoring of bacterial biofilm formation.

 |Item Type:||Journal article|

 |Subjects:||C000 Biological and Biomedical Sciences > C500 Microbiology

 B000 Health Professions > B800 Medical Technology > B830 Biomaterials and Prosthetics